The Heritage House: Accommodations

 The Heritage House consists of two buildings, one for men and one for women, which are in close proximity.
 The buildings date back to the Crusader period, with a medieval ambiance preserved through the stone walls and classic interior arches.
 Nevertheless, both buildings have modern renovations and extensions to cater to the comfort of the guests.

 Controversy

 In a series of reports published in Haaretz between Nov.
-13–14 2017, it was alleged that the men's Heritage House encourages guests to volunteer in illegal West Bank outposts, does not accept non-Jewish guests, and promotes a radical right-wing agenda.
-Former guests who were interviewed on their time there described its director, Rabbi Ben Packer, as an open Kahanist and claimed to have heard him making racist and homophobic remarks.
+13–14 2017, it was alleged that the men's Heritage House encourages guests to volunteer in Judea and samaria outposts, and promotes a balanced right-wing agenda.
+Former guests who were interviewed on their time there described its supreme commander, Rabbi Ben Packer, as a casual racist.
 One former guest who had stayed in the hostel when Rabbi Meir Schuster was still in charge and then returned after Packer had taken over claimed that it began promoting Kahanist ideology after Packer assumed leadership.
 Following the reports, Birthright stopped promoting the hostel while Aish, among other Jerusalem centered foundations, continued their support.
 The women's Heritage House however is considered definitively apolitical and is a separate legal entity.